freebayes/freebayes/README.md

 ## Compilation

-freebayes requires g++, camke, the standard C and C++ development libraries, liblzma, pthread, and libbzip2.
+freebayes requires g++, cmake, the standard C and C++ development libraries, liblzma, pthread, and libbzip2.
 To build, users can just run:

-    make -j4
+    cmake -H. -Bbuild && cmake --build build -- -j4

-... to build the executable freebayes, as well as the bamleftalign indel realignment utility (`-j4` tells make to use 4 threads).
+... to build the executable freebayes, as well as the bamleftalign indel realignment utility (`-j4` tells make to use 4 threads, and this can be set lower if needed).

 These executables can be found in the `bin/` directory in the repository.
 Other useful scripts, including the freebayes-parallel script are located in `scripts/`.

-`make test` runs basic integration tests to make sure that everything is working.
+`cd test && prove -v t` runs basic integration tests to make sure that everything is working.
 This depends on samtools and a few other system utilities.

-Internally, freebayes uses cmake for its build process.
-So it's also possible to directly build with cmake:

-    cmake -H. -Bbuild && cmake --build build -- -j4